danny-avila/LibreChat/docs/install/installation/docker_compose_install.md

 ### Config notes for docker-compose.yml file

 Modification to the `docker-compose.yml` should be made with `docker-compose.override.yml` whenever possible to prevent conflicts when updating.
 You can create a new file named `docker-compose.override.yml` in the same directory as your main `docker-compose.yml` file for LibreChat, where you can set your .env variables as needed under `environment`, or modify the default configuration provided by the main `docker-compose.yml`, without the need to directly edit or duplicate the whole file.
+The file `docker-compose.override.yml.example` gives some examples of the most common reconfiguration options used.

 For more info see: